7.1 Commando Combat Medic Combat Style (Class) Guide

 • Recharge Cells - use to increase your Energy Cells in the event you get low on Energy Cells and really need to be able to keep healing.
 Also makes the next ability you use cost no Energy Cells.

-In this section, I wanted to overview some of the key buffs that you can apply to yourself and other players as this will help inform you how and when to use your healing abilities and who to use them on.
+Here is an overview of some of the key buffs that you can apply to yourself and other players.
+These tooltips help inform when and who to use your abilities on.

 Buffs you can apply to yourself and other players